 Frequented Asked Questions for Students

-Go to the Writing Center's page on Cranium Cafe at https://francis.craniumcafe.com/group/writing-center.
-Click Knock on Door on any of the available writing tutors.
+To access our center online, go to the writing center's page on Cranium Café at https://francis.craniumcafe.com/group/writing-center Click Knock on Door on any of the available writing tutors.
 Then log in with any of the options available.
-If the Writing Tutor is meeting with someone, you will be invited to Enter their Lobby.
+If the writing tutor is meeting with someone, you will be invited to Enter their Lobby.
 Once the tutor is available, he/she will invite you in.
-If the Writing Tutor is available, you will be asked to Enter the Meeting.
-During your session with your tutor, you will be able to talk with the tutor and share your paper.
-You will also be able to edit your paper while you and the tutor are working together.
+If the writing tutor is available, you will be asked to Enter the Meeting.

 How much does each visit cost?

-The Writing Center’s services and resources are absolutely free to all Saint Francis University students.
+The center’s services and resources are absolutely free to all Saint Francis University students.